NVIDIA/cccl/README.md

 - Include what you use.
 For every CCCL symbol that you use, directly `#include` the header file that declares that symbol.
 In other words, do not rely on headers implicitly included by other headers.
      - **Rationale**: Internal includes may change at any time.

+Portions of this section were inspired by [Abseil's Compatibility Guidelines](https://abseil.io/about/compatibility).

 ## Deprecation Policy